ejplatform/ej-server/README.rst

     $ sh configure.sh

-This task creates a test database with a few conversations, comments and votes, plus several users.
-Notably, it automatically creates the ``admin:admin <admin@admin.com>`` and ``user:user <user@user.com>``users.
+This task creates a test database with a few conversations, users, comments, and votes.
+Notably, it automatically creates an admin user (password: admin, email: admin@admin.com) a regular user (password: user, email: user@user.com).

+This step takes some time.
 Grab a cup of coffee while it downloads and install all dependencies.
-If everything works, you should be able to run the server using the ``inv run`` command.
+If everything works as expected, you should be able to run the server using the ``inv run`` command after it is finished.

 Running it